guzmanthegood/guzfolio/README.md

 - register new user
     - `/auth/register?email=default@guzfolio.dev&password=guzfolio1234&name=default_name`
 - login with existing user
     - `/auth/login?email=user@guzfolio.dev&password=guzfolio1234`
+- you can log in with some default users if you have run seed.go like:
+    - user@guzfolio.dev:guzfolio1234 -> default user
+    - admin@guzfolio.dev:guzfolio1234 -> default **admin** user

 When you obtain your JWT token you can use it in the header of your calls to the GraphQL service with the name `"Authorization"` and value `"Bearer xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"`.
 If you are using the Playground you can